 The only cost is a few extra minutes to make a hand-written card to help your frontline employees feel recognized and special.
 Surprise your employees by writing an encouraging note and slip it in their lunch bag or in the break room.

 Another way is to create a recognition stream on your mobile workforce app.
-When an employee is recognized, have her or his colleagues chime in on the thread with specific examples of how that employee adds value to the team.
+When an employee is recognized, have her or his colleagues chime in on the thread with specific ideas of how that employee adds value to the team.

 At the Fairmont Royal York Hotel in Toronto, keeping 1,200 employees connected and engaged is a big task for management.
 But once they established a digital internal communication network, they started to use the platform for immediate recognition of employees who go above and beyond to elevate the guest experience.